Octachore/INTECH-JSONC/README.md

 The goal it to produce an AST that represents the structure of the JSONC, where comments become meta-data to a node of the tree according to the following rules:

-- If a comment stands alone on its line(s):
-  - If the comment precedes another element: it becomes a meta-data of that element
-  - If the comment is at the end of a block: it becomes a meta-data for the block
+- becomes meta-data for the following element
-- If a comment is on the line of another element: it becomes a meta-data for that element
+- if there is no following element, becomes meta-data for the containing element

 Example: